Bridge - Relaxed Duplicate

 Please see the bottom of this page for the specific Data Protection and Privacy policies for this group.

-The Duplicate Bridge Group plays on 2nd and 4th Thursday's in the month and also play on the 5th Thursday when there is one, e.g. we will be playing on 30th May 2019.
+The Duplicate Bridge Group plays on 2nd and 4th Thursday's in the month and also play on the 5th Thursday when there is one.
 We play at the Radlett Reform Synagogue and start play at 10:00 and aim to finish before 13:00.

 Please ensure that you arrive by 9:50 so that I can set up the movement (drinks and biscuits will be available from about 9:30).
 If you arrive after 9:50 without informing me in advance I may not be able to seat you if I have already the movement set up.

 This group is for reasonable players as there will not be any coaching provided and given the nature of duplicate bridge it will not be possible to discuss the hands during the session.
 We will provide some basic introduction to the mechanics of playing duplicate for those people who have not played it before or only played it some time ago.
-I also normally provide some analysis of the key hands and results by eMail after the session.
+I also normally provide some analysis of the key hands and results by eMail after the session and also on the sub page Results Messages.

 It is an ideal group for people who want to 'dip their toe' into playing duplicate, perhaps before joining a club, and also for those who would like to play duplicate without some of the pressures that might be felt in a regular club.
 We also very much welcome experienced duplicate players to join us as well and we use standard movements and will score the boards and provide hand analysis after each session.